johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 John 20:21
 : *Shalom aleikhem!* (Peace be upon you!)
 Just as the Father sent me, I myself am sending you

-Sending represents the culmination of the strategies of messianic community: as people who have been reconciled with God, formed into disciples and taught are sent to fulfil a vocational calling, in two particular types of context:
+Sending represents the culmination of the strategies of messianic community: as people who have been reconciled with God, formed into disciples and taught are sent to fulfil a vocational calling, within:

 - 	Inter-cultural contexts;
 - 	Intra-cultural contexts.